Tobacco-User Additional Premium: Questions and Answers

 - Complete approved cessation program by Aug.
 31 and qualify for waiver of the additional premium beginning on Oct.
 1.

-- If I complete an approved tobacco cessation program during 2013, will Purdue refund the tobacco-user additional premium that's already been taken from my pay?
+- If I complete an approved tobacco cessation program during the calendar year, will Purdue refund the tobacco-user additional premium that's already been taken from my pay?